The Uyghur PEN Centre stands for the rights of the Uyghur people, for their freedom of expression and freedom of write!

 The goal is two-fold.
 The network promotes literary and academic contacts among these countries that foster debate and intellectual exchanges in a variety of fields.
 These exchanges can challenge our assumptions and lead to new perspectives.
 The network also brings together veteran and young PEN centers on a variety of projects.

-Kaiser Abdurusul (former Uyghur PEN Secretary and two term president of Uyghur PEN) acted as a chair of the Ural-Altay PEN network from 2009 to 2014, which spans PEN chapters from Finland to Japan.
+Kaiser Abdurusul (former Uyghur PEN Secretary and three term president of Uyghur PEN) acted as a chair of the Ural-Altay PEN network from 2009 to 2014, which spans PEN chapters from Finland to Japan.
 In February 2011, we held Ural-Altay PEN networks Conferences in Budapest and at the same year July in Mongolia.
 The Ural-Altay PEN network also included some PEN centres such as the Basque Centre, which has no linguistic ties with other regional PEN networks.
 The PEN conference had never been hosted in Ukraine, and our network was the first regional PEN Networks that were able to achieve this goal.
 During the conference we discussed problems faced in Crimea and by the Uyghurs in East Turkistan (China).
 We also held two more conferences in Istanbul, talking about regional issues.
 We had more conferences in Kazakhstan and Mongolia, and later on, during the 2014 PEN congress, we hosted it in Kyrgyzstan together with PEN Central Asia.
 This was the first time in PEN’s history that it hosted a congress in Central Asia, in a former Soviet country.

 On 28 August 2017, for the first time, Swedish, Uyghur, Tibetan and Independent Chinese PEN Centres came together and successfully held “The First International Conference of Four-PEN Platform” in Malmö City hall in Sweden.
 At the end of the conference, Uyghur Centre held its board members meeting and member’s election.
 During the meeting, Aziz Isa Elkun, board member, was elected as secretary of Uyghur PEN Centre.